What happens after ISIS loses Mosul?

 With the fall of Mosul, the ISIS scourge will be largely banished from Iraq.
 The terrorist army has already lost a procession of other significant Iraqi cities: Baiji, Falluja, Ramadi and Tikrit.
 ISIS' claim to rule a caliphate is now harder and harder to sustain as it loses city after city both in Iraq and in neighboring Syria.

 On Sunday, ISIS surrendered the Syrian city of Dabiq without much of fight.
-This is another significant city for ISIS because the group believes that Dabiq is the site of a long-prophesied war between Islam and the West, that its adherents believe will result in the victory of Islam and of ISIS.
+This is another significant city for ISIS because the group believes that Dabiq is the site of a long-prophesied war between Islam and the West that its adherents believe will result in the victory of Islam and of ISIS.
 The group even named its English language magazine Dabiq in honor of the prophecy.
-The surrender of Dabiq is instead just one more in string of defeats for the group in Syria.
+The surrender of Dabiq is instead just one more in a string of defeats for the group in Syria.

 The impending fall of Mosul coincides with the climax of the heated presidential election in the United States in which Republican nominee Donald Trump has made ISIS a key issue since the terrorist group's rise took place on President Obama's watch.